-For metro, you can buy the tickets from the machines located at each station.
-The fare depends on the distance traveled.
+For the metro, you can buy tickets from the machines located at each station.
+The fare depends on the distance travelled.
 The website of Kyoto city buses and subway has valuable information including route maps, types of tickets, how to use the day passes (the timetables are only available in Japanese, however, the buses run often enough so one can do without a timetable).

 Check out our 2 day Kyoto itinerary for the full information on getting around Kyoto!